openhab/openhab-addons/bundles/org.openhab.binding.magentatv/README.md

 Please note:

 - POWER is a toggle button, not an on/off switch.
 The binding tries to detect and maintain the correct state, but due to device limitations this is not always possible.
-Make sure the receiver's and binding's state are in sync when OH is restarted (binidng assume state OFF).
+Make sure the receiver's and binding's state are in sync when OH is restarted (binding assumes state is OFF).
 - Channels receiving event information get updated when changing the channel or playing a video.
 There is no way to read the current status, therefore they don't get initialized on startup nor being updated in real-time.